Lifelong Learning

 Cats

 Freund lived in harmony with Bonnie and Erna Meier, two tabby cats.
-Bonnie had already moved into our residential community before Freund, so she stayed the one in charge.
-However, she must have been tremendously impressed by Freund's obedience, for she too came running doglike when she was called.
+Bonnie had moved into our shared apartment before Freund and therefore remained the boss in the ring until the end of her life.
+However, she must have been extremely impressed by Freund's obedience, because she always came running happily when you called her.

-Erna Meier, on the other hand, had been rescued from neglect and never attained the primal trust that Bonnie and Freund shared.
-Her name, however, served as a psyeudonym for my political satires.
+Erna Meier, on the other hand, had been rescued from neglect but never gained the basic trust that Bonnie and Freund had.
+However, her name served as a pseudonym for political satires that I wrote at the time.

 Bonnie and Erna